juj/emgc/README.md

 Note that unlike root and leaf properties that are properties of the allocation itself, weak vs strong pointers are a property of the pointer.
 A single GC allocation can have a combination of several strong and weak pointers pointing to it.

 Internally weak pointers are implemented via *pointer disguising*, which makes the marking process skip over them.

+### 🏠 Interior Pointers

+In some instances, it is required that the garbage collector is able to detect pointers that are pointing inside a managed allocation, and these *interior* pointers are expected to also keep the object alive.

+This kind of scenario may occur for example in managed programming languages that support inheritance.
+An allocation of a derived class may be stored in a variable that points to its base class, resulting in an interior pointer being stored in memory.

+Emgc supports the detection of interior pointers

 ### 📚 Stack Scanning